 Ensuring routine preventive maintenance, including oil change, lubrication, minor adjustments, etc., is the responsibility of the employee to whom a vehicle is assigned.
 The Logistics Division Commander shall ensure that monthly maintenance schedules for department-owned vehicles are disseminated in a timely manner.
-Employees should refer to Standard Operating Procedure 17.5.4, Take Home Vehicles for vehicle maintenance requirements and procedures.
 When a vehicle is due for routine maintenance or is in need of other repair, the operator is to take the vehicle in for service.
 Police officers should arrange to take their assigned vehicle to the garage before the end of their tour of duty.
 Vehicles shall be left and picked up after service has been completed.

 In the event of damage to a vehicle or breakdown which renders the vehicle unfit for continued safe use, the police officer to whom the vehicle is assigned is to ensure that proper action is initiated to take the vehicle in for repair.

 Fuel for assigned police vehicles is available at the garage.
 Police officers are to fuel their assigned vehicles during their tour of duty.
 Police officers are responsible for washing their assigned vehicles.
 This must be done during the officer's tour of duty, unless directed otherwise by the employee's supervisor.
 If a supervisor approves off duty maintenance and cleaning in advance, the police officer is to document the date and times.
 The supervisor shall sign and date the documentation.
 The record shall be submitted with other payroll documents for proper compensation.
 Failure to obtain either prior approval for off duty work or falsifying time records for off duty work constitutes willful violation of this policy and shall result in disciplinary action.